alister/php-in-london/groups.md

 Some Markdown formatting for naming links is fine.

-A collection of companies organized alphabetically.
+A collection of groups organized alphabetically.
 Names that begin with a number e.g. 99 Designs, should be organized under **Numbers**.
+Names starting with "PHP" should use the next word for classification, e.g. "PHP London" should be under "L".

 ## Numbers